-Click on the titles of articles below to read past issues of our newsletter, The Grapevine.
+Click on the titles of articles below to read past issues of the Museum's newsletter, The Grapevine.

 Each informative, history-packed story shares first-person accounts related to Carpinteria's cultural heritage, covering many aspects of life and business in the coastal valley.
 From school days and summers at the beach to working the farms, packing houses, and small businesses downtown, Carpinterians have shared their stories with our newsletter team to document and interpret the rich history of California's coast.

 The newsletter is a benefit of Society membership.
 To receive bi-monthly mailings of the newsletter, please consider becoming a member of the Carpinteria Valley Museum of History and support our efforts to preserve our local history!

 The Historic Franklin Trail: Early Adventures in the Backcountry